Vasuji/CarND-Vehicle-Detection/Project_writeup.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+1. A neural network is a good candidiate to try out for building classifier model.
+I would try this out for fun.
+2. Multi window search could be optimized further, what I implemented could be poor one.
+3. This model may fail even if there are different lightening and intensities or the illumination conditions.
+4. Feature extraction step could me made more precise and best representetive for the data.